GetJobber/jest-a-coverage-slip-detector/README.md

 *How do I incrementally add test coverage to a previously uncovered file without having testing fail due to the goal being unmet?*

 - This library dynamically leverages `collectCoverageFrom` in order to capture snapshots on files even if they are completely untested.
 This means that as you incrementally add test coverage, instead of a failure, you'll be greeted with a message celebrating the improved coverage and recommending that you update snapshots to bump up the threshold for that file.

+*What exactly the purpose of `withJestSlipDetection`?`

+- In order to properly ensure coverage reporting at a per file level we need to collect coverage from every file.
+If you run jest against a single file then the calculated coverage for other files will report incorrectly even if they do have tests that just weren't executed by this focused run.
+To guard against this `withJestSlipDetection` will intelligently set Jest's internal `collectCoverageFrom`.